Lombardy: Music

 Each of Lombardy's 12 provinces has its own musical traditions.
-Bergamo is famous for being the birthplace of Gaetano Donizetti and home of the Teatro Donizetti; Brescia hosts the impressive 1709 Teatro Grande; Cremona is regarded as the origin of the violin and is home to several of the most prestigious luthiers; and Mantua was one of the founding and most important cities in 16th- and 17th-century opera and classical music.
+Bergamo is famous for being the birthplace of Gaetano Donizetti and home of the Teatro Donizetti; Brescia hosts the 1709 Teatro Grande; Cremona is regarded as the origin of the violin and is home to several of the most prestigious luthiers; and Mantua was one of the founding and most important cities in 16th- and 17th-century opera and classical music.

 Other cities such as Lecco, Lodi, Varese and Pavia (Teatro Fraschini) also have rich musical traditions, but Milan is the centre of the Lombard musical scene.
 It was the workplace of Giuseppe Verdi, one of the most famous and influential 19th-century opera composers.
-The province has acclaimed theatres, such as the Piccolo Teatro and the Teatro Arcimboldi; however, the most famous is the 1778 Teatro alla Scala (popularly La Scala), one of the most important and prestigious opera houses in the world.
+The province has acclaimed theatres, such as the Piccolo Teatro and the Teatro Arcimboldi; however, the most famous is the 1778 Teatro alla Scala (popularly La Scala), the world's most famous opera house.

-Language

-Lombard is widely used in Lombardy, in diglossia with Italian.
-Lombard is a language belonging to the Gallo-Italic group within the Romance languages.
-It is a cluster of homogeneous varieties used by at least 3,500,000 native speakers in Lombardy and some areas of neighbouring regions, such as the eastern part of Piedmont and the southern Switzerland cantons of Ticino and Graubünden.

-The Lombard language should not be confused with that of the Lombards – Lombardic language, a Germanic language extinct since the Middle Ages.

-Sports
+UNESCO World Heritage Sites

+There are ten UNESCO World Heritage sites wholly or partially located in Lombardy.
+Some of these comprise several individual objects in different locations.
+One of the entries has been listed as natural heritage and the others are cultural heritage sites.

+At Monte San Giorgio on the border with Swiss canton Ticino just south of Lake Lugano, a wide range of marine Triassic fossils have been found.
+During the Triassic period, 245–230 million years ago, the area was a shallow tropical lagoon.
+Fossils include reptiles, fish, crustaceans and insects.